Entries linking to weltanschauung

-Old English sceawian "to look at, see, gaze, behold, observe; inspect, examine; look for, choose," from Proto-Germanic *skauwojan (source also of Old Saxon skauwon "to look at," Old Frisian skawia, Dutch schouwen, Old High German scouwon "to look at"), from Proto-Germanic root *skau- "behold, look at," from PIE *skou-, variant of root *keu- "to see, observe, perceive."
+Middle English sheuen, from Old English sceawian "to look at, see, gaze, behold, observe; inspect, examine; look for, choose," from Proto-Germanic *skauwojanan (source also of Old Saxon skauwon "to look at," Old Frisian skawia, Dutch schouwen, Old High German scouwon "to look at"), from Proto-Germanic root *skau- "behold, look at," from PIE *skou-, variant of root *keu- "to see, observe, perceive."

-Causal meaning "let be seen; put in sight, make known" evolved c.
-1200 for unknown reasons and is unique to English (German schauen still means "look at").
-Spelling shew, popular 18c. and surviving into early 19c., represents obsolete pronunciation (rhymes with view).
-Horse racing sense is from 1903, perhaps from an earlier sense in card-playing.
+The spelling shew, popular 18c. and surviving into early 19c., represents an obsolete pronunciation (rhymes with view).
+The horse-racing sense of "finish third or in the top three" is by 1903, perhaps from an earlier sense in card-playing.

 updated on March 31, 2014